 Here are snares 2, 3 and 4 affected.

-For the final step, I’ll add some effects on the master bus – like I did with the drums – to blend the layers together.
+For the final step, I’ll add some effects on the master bus – as I did with the drums – to blend the layers together.

-And the when I play all the layers together:
+And then when I play all the layers together: